 at home: Paul Mellon Lectures

-Established in 1994, this lecture series was named in honor of Paul Mellon (Yale College Class of 1929), the philanthropist, collector of British art, and founder of both the Yale Center for British Art (YCBA) in New Haven and the Paul Mellon Centre for British Art Studies (PMC) in London.
-Coorganized by the two institutions, these biennial lectures have traditionally been given by specialist in British art, first at the National Gallery, London and again at the Center.
+Established in 1994, this lecture series was named in honor of Paul Mellon (Yale College Class of 1929), the philanthropist, art collector, and founder of both the Yale Center for British Art (YCBA) in New Haven and the Paul Mellon Centre for British Art Studies (PMC) in London.
+Coorganized by the two institutions, the biennial lectures were traditionally delivered in person by a specialist in British art at the both the National Gallery in London and the Yale Center for British Art.

 This year’s series, entitled The Museum and Gallery Today, is exclusively online and features individual talks from some of the world’s most distinguished museum and gallery directors.
 The lectures are presented as free live webinars.

 In 2024, the National Gallery in London will be two hundred years old.
 Founded by Parliament in the slipstream of Enlightenment ideas about the social and educational benefits of public museums, it has become over time a treasure house of European painting as well as a London landmark; a magnet for international tourism as well as a center for high-level research in the material sciences.
 It hosts exhibitions visited by tens of thousands of people, seeks to explore remote corners of the art historical landscape, and is the only national museum of historic painting in the United Kingdom that has a practicing artist’s studio in the building as well as an attached digital laboratory.
 Central to its purpose is the sharing of the collections and expertise for the benefit of the public.
 As the National Gallery approaches its Bicentenary, Gabriele Finaldi will discuss why this mission matters and identify the challenges the Gallery faces on the threshold of the third century of its existence.